mayureshw/vctools/README.md

     See http://xsb.sourceforge.net for installation instructions.

-    Define the following environment variables, preferably in your shell's rc file:
+    In the environment settings mentioned above set the XSB installation directory.

         export XSBDIR=<Directory where you have installed XSB Prolog>

-    Append the xsb executable's directory to your PATH environment variable:

-        export PATH=$XSBDIR/bin:$PATH
+    Ensure that you have sourced the new settings so that vctoolsrc derives additional variables from XSBDIR.

     To cross check type "xsb" and see if it launches Prolog interpreter.
-Use Ctrl-D to exit.
+Use Ctrl-D to exit the interpreter.

     2. XSB C++ interface

+        cd $GITHUBHOME
         git clone --depth 1 https://github.com/mayureshw/xsbcppif

-    See the package's README.md for instructions.

-    Cross check.
-This command should show the source code of the component:
+    Cross check: This command should show the source code of the component:

         ls $XSBCPPIFDIR

+    Copy $XSBCPPIFDIR/xsbrc.P $HOME/.xsb

+        cp $XSBCPPIFDIR/xsbrc.P $HOME/.xsb

     3. CEP tool

+        cd $GITHUBHOME
         git clone --depth 1 https://github.com/mayureshw/ceptool/

-    See the package's README.md for instructions.

-    Cross check.
-This command should show the source code of the component:
+    Cross check: This command should show the source code of the component:

         ls $CEPTOOLDIR

 ## Setting up vctools

-In above step you should have set the VCTOOLSDIR environment variable.
-Now cd to it.
+Environment settings should have defined variable $VCTOOLSDIR in previous setps

     cd $VCTOOLSDIR

 Before running make you may want to check and alter some configurable options in vcsimconf.h.
 They are documented in the same file.

-If you do not wish to use the CEP capabilities mentioned above, please make the following changes:
+If you DO NOT wish to use the CEP capabilities mentioned above, please make the following changes:

     1. Please comment out the following option in vcsimconf.h as:

         //#define PN_USE_EVENT_LISTENER

-    2. Please comment out the following line in the Makefile by placing '#' at the start of the line.
+    2. Please comment out the following line in the Makefile.

         #include $(CEPTOOLDIR)/Makefile.ceptool